shlomif/my-real-person-fan-fiction/README.md

 Many years later, I started solving problems at [Project Euler](https://en.wikipedia.org/wiki/Project_Euler), one of many [competitive programming sites](https://github.com/EbookFoundation/free-programming-books/blob/master/problem-sets-competitive-programming.md).
 Since I had quite a bit of math and programming background, I did quite well at it having solved over 300 problems.
 I didn't have to pay but I voluntarily paid a small donation.
-I am still unhappy by the somewhat degraded UX, but am otherwise very happy.
+I am still unhappy by the somewhat degraded [user experience](https://en.wikipedia.org/wiki/User_experience), but am otherwise very content.

 Despite not paying or expecting to be paid, or rather because of it, I was met with gratitude, respect and admiration by the people I helped on